Image via Wikipedia

 Reach Description: Reach 5 will include construction along 1070 West in the Chesterfield industrial area.
 This reach will include one bridge structure over the Jordan River and another over 900 West.

-· Work continues on the Jordan River bridge and the pedestrian and bike tunnel.
+· Work also continues on the Jordan River Bridge and tunnel.

 Reach Description: Reach 6 runs through the Union Pacific Railroad’s Roper Yard area.
 Although there are no businesses and residents, extensive coordination will take place to ensure that freight deliveries and other train travel is maintained.
 Reach 6 includes plans for an extensive bridging system that will enable TRAX to operate over other train traffic.